-Prior of the process to format USB flash drive, there are several things you should do – this means checking the health of the drive.
+Prior to the process to format USB flash drive, there are several things you should do – this means checking the health of the drive.
 This simply means that you will need to find the cause of the faulty flash drive or check if it is infected by malware or virus.
-If it is second, formatting USB flash drive is the best corrective move.
+If it is the second, formatting the USB flash drive is the best corrective move.

 In the case of unformatting a flash drive, just make sure that there is no important document stored in the flash drive.
 While it is possible to recover data from a newly formatted USB flash drive, it is advisable to not format and unformat flash drive too frequently.